DeanKJones/BlenderLightPanel/README.md

      > Select and install the add-on
      > Check the box and save your preferences
 ```
 - To see the Add-on, move into the 3D View.
 Press `N` on your keyboard to open the tool window.
-A tab named "Lights" should appear at the bottom.
+A tab named "Light Panel" should appear at the bottom.
-- To hide the window again, press `N`
+- Pressing `N` will toggle this window.

 ## Usage
 Here you will find a list of all available lights in the current scene.
 If you add or remove a light the list will automatically update.